Gold leaf: History

-5,000 years ago, Egyptian artisans recognized the extraordinary durability and malleability of gold and became the first goldbeaters and gilders.
+Five thousand years ago, Egyptian artisans recognized the extraordinary durability and malleability of gold and became the first goldbeaters and gilders.
 They pounded gold using a round stone to create the thinnest leaf possible.
-Except for the introduction of a cast-iron hammer and a few other innovations, the tools and techniques have remained virtually unchanged for thousands of years.
+Apart from the introduction of the cast-iron hammer and a few other innovations, the tools and techniques remained virtually unchanged for thousands of years until the modern invention of roller presses.

-Gold-leaf forging is a traditional handicraft in Nanjing (China), produced as early as the Three Kingdoms (220–280 AD) and Two Jins (266–420) dynasties; it was used in Buddha-statue manufacturing and construction.
+Gold-leaf forging is first known from Turkey about 8000 years ago.
+It is a traditional handicraft in Nanjing (China), produced as early as the Three Kingdoms (220–280 AD) and Two Jins (266–420) dynasties; it was used in Buddha-statue manufacturing and construction.
 It was widely used in the gilding of Buddha statues and idols and in the construction industry during the Eastern Wu (222–280) and Eastern Jin (266–420) dynasties.
 During the Qing dynasty (1640–1912), the technology developed, and Nanjing gold leaf was sold overseas.
 It retains traditional smelting, hand-beating and other techniques, and the gold leaf is pure, uniform and soft.
 On May 20, 2006, it was included in the first batch of national intangible cultural heritage representative items.
 Modern gold-leaf artists combine ancient traditional crafts with modern technology to make traditional gold leaf.
 Forging skills are more sophisticated.
 Gold-foil production in Nanjing follows the ancient production process.
 The forging process has been tempered by more than a dozen processes such as gold bar, leaf beat, twisting, opening, assembly, issuing, and foil cutting.
 It is also called "playing gold leaf".
 According to the needs of different products, a proportion of silver and copper is added; the metal is then melted into liquid form, poured into an iron tank, cooled to form gold bars, hammered into thin slices, cut into small gold pieces, and then covered with gold foil and hammered into gold foil repeatedly at high temperature.